 Professor Sarah Waldeck's scholarship explores a range of issues, including inheritance, charitable giving and university endowments, housing and school segregation, and how the law shapes familial norms.
 Her courses include Property, Estates & Trusts, and Torts.

-Prior to joining the Seton Hall faculty in 1999, Professor Waldeck was a Bigelow Teaching Fellow at the University of Chicago.
-She also clerked for the Honorable Richard Cudahy of the United Court of Appeals for the Seventh Circuit.
-She received her J.D., magna cum laude, from the University of Wisconsin, where she was editor-in-chief of the Wisconsin Law Review.
+Until 2019, Waldeck was a professor and the Robert Diab Scholar at Seton Hall University School of Law.
+Waldeck started her teaching career as a Bigelow Fellow at the University of Chicago and clerked for the Honorable Richard Cudahy of the United Court of Appeals for the Seventh Circuit.
+She received her J.D from the University of Wisconsin, where she was editor-in-chief of the Wisconsin Law Review.